No, not yet. You might reconsider closing the tab. Disability Insurance may not be what you think it is.

 Disability Insurance?
 What in the world of Insurance does that even mean?
 At first glance, one would imagine this is associated with insurance that caters to the underprivileged and ‘notoriously’ handicapped.
 We would be glad to bloat that assumption.
 People almost never think about the possibility of sustaining an injury at work.
 Now, this is what disability insurance concerns itself with.

 Disability Insurance is also referred to as ‘Income Protection’.
 It is a form of insurance that insures the beneficiary’s earned income against the risk or barrier a disability might pose.
 However, it is probable that a disability might prevent a beneficiary from carrying out their regular duties at work.
 Like we established earlier, this may be due to an injury sustained [from work] or a chronic illness.
 Disability insurance thus fills the income gap while the beneficiary is indisposed.
-So, yes, disability insurance also encompasses paid sick leave.
+So, yes, it also encompasses paid sick leave.

 Basic Types of Disability Insurance